Summary

 // like the ram disk and kernel image, and for early-boot dynamic memory.

-// The amount of memory allocated to the kernel heap.
+// The amount of memory allocated to the general kernel heap.
+This is a

-// The amount of memory committed to VMOs, both kernel and user.
+// The amount of memory committed to VMOs created by both kernel and user.

 // The amount of memory used for architecture-specific MMU metadata